Michael Dan Archer: Works

 The "Allenton Hippo" was unveiled in 2007 in Osmaston Road in Derby.
-It celebrates the Allenton hippopotamus, fossilised bones of a hippopotamus living about 125,000 years ago, discovered nearby in 1895, and now in Derby Museum and Art Gallery.
+It celebrates the Allenton hippopotamus, fossilised bones of a hippopotamus living around 125,000 years ago, discovered nearby in 1895, and now in Derby Museum and Art Gallery.
 Iron casts of the bones are on a black granite bench, the bench forming a broken ring.

 "Full Fathom Five", of 2008, is in Pennant Place in Portishead, Somerset, on the edge of the Bristol Channel.
 It was commissioned and funded by Crest Nicholson and Persimmon Homes as part of the Port Marine development.
 There are 108 granite columns, of height up to 3 m, in an area 84 by 48 m on a large earthwork.
 37 of the columns bear vertically incised inscriptions about seafaring: there are names and descriptions of ships, quotes from folk songs, and parts of a poem.
 The columns together form the shape of a wave, and are arranged in curved aisles so that visitors can walk among them and read the inscriptions.

 Sculptures outside the UK include "Deep in the Sheltering Forest" (2009) in Skulpturenweg Schweinstal and "Silent" in Skulpturenpark Durbach, both in Germany.